Read on to learn about the potential financial impacts of dementia care — and strategies to help families prepare.

 While professionals like financial advisors and daily money managers could offer guidance and support, not every family has the resources for these services.
 Often enough, this falls to family members relying on each other throughout the journey.
 Here is some advice from experts about how to navigate the financial burdens of a dementia diagnosis.

-Planning Ahead for the Costs of Dementia Care
+Planning ahead for the cost of dementia care

 According to Kim Natovitz, an associate with Tribridge Partners, financial planning is especially important for individuals with a family history of dementia, which increases people’s risk of developing the illness.
 She said considering long-term care insurance is critical as people would no longer be able to apply for it after a dementia diagnosis.